SeSmC06/mvp-hr89/README.md

 tech used:

 - next js for SSR
-- google map for react SSR built-in
+- google map with browser built-in geolocation
 - express for server
 - testing out socket.io for real time update
 - postgres as database